ruixingw/Multiwfn-mirror/README.md

 # About this repository

 This repository tracks the latest *Linux* version of Multiwfn and its manual (hereinafter referred to as *the Software*).
 I merely download *the Software* from official Multiwfn website and upload them to this repository without any change.
-I will try to update this repository as soon as possible when there is a new version published on Multiwfn website, however there is no guarantee.
+I will try to update this repository as soon as possible when there is a new version published on Multiwfn website, however this is not guaranteed.

 **Disclaimer:**